FKnottenbelt/LS_130/139/definitions.md

 blocks are a good use case for "sandwich code" scenarios, like closing a File automatically.
 ===

-    Blocks and variable scope
-    Write methods that use blocks and procs
-    Methods with an explicit block parameter
-    Arguments and return values with blocks
-    When can you pass a block to a method
-    &:symbol

 == Anki voor vb
 How does ruby pass blocks that are passed in?